How to Care for Your Jewelry

-At some point in time, you're probably going to see a small amount of tarnish form on your sterling silver jewelry.
+At some point in time, you're probably going to see a small amount of tarnish form on your jewelry.
 Don't be alarmed!

-If wiping your jewelry down with a cloth doesn't remove it, there are a few steps you can take to get sterling silver clean again.
-Follow these steps to make your sterling silver jewelry sparkle:
+If wiping your jewelry down with a cloth doesn't remove it, there are a few steps you can take to get your jewelry clean again.
+Follow these steps to make your jewelry sparkle:

 - Fill up a cup with warm water and a couple drops of a mild dishwashing soap

 - Place your jewelry into the cup and gently hand wash your jewelry to remove tarnish